zachmokahn/Swish/README.md

     $ swish turtles
     I like turtles

 You can use Swish to build some Swift code.
-Here, I'll define a `module` target called "swish:core", and give it a few simple configuration options.
+Here, I'll define a dynamic library target called "swish:core", and give it a few simple configuration options.

-    Swish.module("swish:core") { module in
+    Swish.lib("swish:core") { lib in
-      module.srcDir = "src/swish/core"
+      lib.srcDir = "src/swish/core"
-      // the name of the created module module.productName("Swish")
+      // the name of the created module lib.productName("Swish")
     }

 A module target creates a pure-Swift dynamic library.
 This module can be